-Your Injecting Team may like certain “looks” and different people have different ideas of what looks good on them so it is extremely important to be clear right upfront.
+Your Injecting Team may like certain “looks”.
+But different people have different ideas of what looks good on them.
+So, it is extremely important to be clear right upfront.
 Fortunately, our Injectors aim for a natural-look that specifically suits YOUR facial anatomy.
 This helps you still ‘look like you’ – only an improved or rejuvenated version of yourself.
 NOT a version that looks done, but one that looks natural, refreshed and more balanced (hence, more attractive, as facial balancing and strong cheeks, chins and jawlines are key aspects of why people perceive others as being beautiful or attractive).

 It is also important to have realistic expectations about what injectables can and cannot do for you.

 Injectable results can be dramatic for some people yet still look natural.
-But your post-injectable look may not be as perfect as you expected them to be, as perfection is not attainable – improvement yes, perfection no. So having realistic expectations about your potential results is important.
-And remember, take a lot of before photos and you can even show your injector what you want to be changed – (and to refer to afterwards).
-Your Clinician can then let you know if what you want is even possible (or not) through using anti-ageing injectables or fillers, or if a Plastic Surgery procedure is an alternative (or if what you’re wanting is simply not doable and unrealistic).
-Stay grounded, in other words – injections aim to enhance features AND reduce wrinkles – but they won’t necessarily remedy serious facial anatomy imbalances or other issues such as extremely damaged skin.
+But your post-injectable look may not be as perfect as you expected them to be.
+Perfection is not attainable – improvement yes, perfection no. So having realistic expectations about your potential results is important.
+And remember, take a lot of before photos.
+You can even show your injector what you want to be changed – (and to refer to afterwards).
+Your Clinician can then let you know if what you want is possible (or not) using anti-ageing injectables or fillers.
+And they can tell you if a Plastic Surgery procedure is an alternative.
+They’ll let you know if what you’re wanting is simply not doable or unrealistic.
+Stay grounded.
+In other words – injections aim to enhance features AND reduce wrinkles.
+But they won’t necessarily remedy serious facial anatomy imbalances or other issues such as extremely damaged skin.

 - All blood thinners should be avoided at least five to seven days before your injectable appointment.
 These include things like aspirin, NSAIDs and ibuprofen.

-- These make your blood less likely to clot and thereby can cause, or worsen, potential bruising risks as it increases your tendency to bleed more.
+- These make your blood less likely to clot and thereby can cause potential bruising risks.
+This is because they increase your tendency to bleed more.

 - You should also avoid certain medications like St. John’s Wart, omega 3 fatty acids, vitamin E, ginkgo Biloba, and ginseng.

-- All of these supplements can potentially increase bleeding and bruising – but be sure to speak to your primary healthcare practitioner before discontinuing the use of any medication that you regularly take as some medications are not meant to be halted.
+- All of these supplements can potentially increase bleeding and bruising.
+But be sure to speak to your primary healthcare practitioner before discontinuing any medication that you regularly take.
+Some medications are not meant to be halted.

-Be sure you let your injector know your current medications, nutritional habits, substance use, smoking and other behaviours or medical conditions that may impact your injecting risks and results!
+Be sure you let your injector know your current medications, nutritional habits, substance use, smoking and other behaviours.
+Also, discuss medical conditions that may impact your injecting risks and results!

 Try adding Certain Vitamin-and-Mineral Rich Foods to Your Diet

-- You may be able to limit unwanted side effects of injectables, such as bruising, by adding certain foods to your diet.
+- You may be able to limit side effects of injectables, like bruising, by adding certain foods to your diet.